SaebAmini/saebamini.github.io/_posts/2015-08-23-Allowing-only-one-instance-of-a-C#-app-to-run.md

 ---
 layout: post
-title: Allowing only one instance of a C# application to run
+title: Allowing Only One Instance of a C# Application to Run
 ---

 Making a singleton application, i.e. preventing users from opening multiple instances of your app, is a common requirement which can be easily implemented using a [_Mutex_](https://msdn.microsoft.com/en-us/library/system.threading.mutex(v=vs.110).aspx).